CHendrick00/sp-nnlc-docker/README.md

     - `plots_torque/*.png`
     - `$VEHICLE lat_accel_vs_torque.png`
 4. During the model generation step, make sure you see the expected device being used in the output: `using device: gpu`
     - If you see `using device: cpu`, abort the training as the resulting model will not work correctly.
-A check is in place to prevent this in most situations, however all edge cases may not be tested.
+A check is in place to prevent this in most situations, however some instances of this failing to prevent cpu training have been reported.
 5. After model generation completes, review the following outputs:
     - `VEHICLE_NAME_torque_adjusted_eps.json` - NNLC model file
     - `VEHICLE_NAME_torque_adjusted_eps/*.png`